 There is no medical justification for the admitting privileges requirement.
 Abortion is extremely safe; the rate of major complications in the first trimester requiring hospitalization is only about 2 in 1,000 women.
 Meanwhile, hospitals frequently deny admitting privileges to doctors who provide abortions for reasons ranging from ideological opposition to the fact that too few of their patients will ever need hospital care.

 Plaintiff(s): Hope Medical Group for Women

-The case was filed August 22, 2014.
-On August 31, 2014, one day before the law took effect, the federal district court granted our clients’ request for a temporary restraining order, allowing them to continue providing abortions.
-On January 26, 2016, the district court ruled that the law is unconstitutional and granted the motion for a preliminary injunction.
-On February 16, the State filed an emergency request asking the U.S. Court of Appeals for the Fifth Circuit to stay the district court's decision and allow the law to go into effect.
+The Center for Reproductive Rights filed a lawsuit challenging the admitting privileges requirement on behalf of Louisiana clinics, providers, and their patients on August 22, 2014.
+On August 31, 2014, one day before the law was scheduled to take effect, the federal district court granted our clients’ request for a temporary restraining order, allowing them to continue providing abortions.
+On January 26, 2016, the district court granted the motion for a preliminary injunction.
+On February 16, 2016 the State filed an emergency request asking the U.S. Court of Appeals for the Fifth Circuit to stay the district court's decision and allow the law to go into effect.
 The Fifth Circuit granted the State's request on February 24 and the admitting privileges law was briefly allowed to go into effect.
 The plaintiffs filed an emergency application to vacate the stay with the U.S. Supreme Court on February 26.
 The Court granted the stay on March 4, allowing the clinics in the state to resume providing abortion care.
 The case was then placed on hold pending a decision from the Supreme Court in Whole Woman's Health v.
 Hellerstedt, the Center's challenge to a similar clinic-shutdown law in Texas.